Destination: England: London

 The Sloane Square

-Tip: Special weekend rates as well.
+Tip: Special weekend rates.

 Who it’s right for: Style seekers on a budget who want a chic location and don’t require lots of special attention or space to spread out.